Alabama Avenue Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the V7 and V8 were changed.
-Route V7 was renamed into the C21 (taking the name from the former Central Avenue Line) and was extended to Anacostia station via Malcolm X Avenue, South Capitol Street SE, and Fifth Sterling Avenue, partially merging with the W4.
+Beginning on June 29, 2025, Route V7 was renamed into the C21 (taking the name from the former Central Avenue Line) and was extended to Anacostia station via Malcolm X Avenue, South Capitol Street, and Firth Sterling Avenue SE, partially merging with the W4.
 The line gained daily service and operated every 12 minutes daily, replacing the W4.
-Route V8 was discontinued with the Benning Heights loop being replaced by a rerouted W4 (renamed into the C23).
+The W4 routing between Deanwood station and Benning Road station remained the same, however the line was then changed to operate along Texas Avenue SE, then operate along Alabama Avenue SE and 38th Street SE, replacing the M6 and V8, before turning onto Marion Barry Avenue SE, replacing the W6/W8, and running to Anacostia station.
+The route was also renamed into the C23.
+Route V8 was discontinued with the route being incorporated into Routes C21 and C23.